ahmedllshafiey/Spring-CRUD-Demo/README.md

 2. Update the necessary details.
 3. Submit the form to save the changes.

-### Deleting a Staff Member

-1. On the staff details page, click on the delete button next to the staff member you want to remove.

 ## Validations

 - Staff name cannot be blank.